oracle/weblogic-innovation-seminars/cloud.demos/HOL7605/deployTechCoApp.md

 The public IP address of the allocated Oracle Java Cloud Service was provided by the instructor.

-Optionally you may  query using the maven based tool available on your desktop (VirtualBox image).
+Optionally you may  query Oracle Cloud through REST API about the JCS public IP using the maven based tool available on your desktop (VirtualBox image).
 Open a terminal and change to the `/u01/content/weblogic-innovation-seminars/cloud.demos/` folder.
 Then execute the following command:

 	$ [oracle@localhost Desktop]$ cd /u01/content/weblogic-innovation-seminars/cloud.demos
     $ [oracle@localhost cloud.demos]$ mvn -Dgoal=jcs-get-ip